SPDUK/snake-elixir/README.md

+OpenGL snake game 🐍

+`mix deps.get` to install

+`mix scenic.run` to run

+If it doesn't run you need to install glfw:

 Installing on MacOS The easiest way to install on MacOS is to use Homebrew.
 Just run the following in a terminal:

 ```